gleachkr/lean.lua/README.md

 # Lean.lua

-This is a minimal pandoc reader for [Lean](https://leanprover.github.io/).
+This is a minimal [pandoc](https://pandoc.org) reader for [Lean](https://leanprover.github.io/).
+It lets you use the world's best document conversion tool to transform your Lean files into markdown, PDF, or whatever format you like.
+Comments in the Lean file become body text, and everything else becomes code-blocks in the resulting document.

 To install, copy `lean.lua` to `$DATADIR/readers` (for information about pandoc's data directory, see [the pandoc manual](https://pandoc.org/MANUAL.html#option--data-dir)